MSU-CSIS/telecoupling-toolbox/README.md

 ![Figure 5](Figs/ex5.png)

 To learn more about what each tool script does and what parameters it takes, please refer to the user guide found inside the `Documentation` folder.
-Alternatively, each tool will have a help window associated with it, that explain what each parameter is and a general description of the tool.
+Alternatively, each tool will have a help window associated with it explaining what each parameter is and a general description of the tool.
 To open the help window, click on the 'show help' button found at the bottom of each tool script after opening it (double-click on the tool script to open the user interface).

 ![Figure 6](Figs/ex6.png)
 ![Figure 7](Figs/ex7.png)